Caring for your Tree

 Cut Tree

-If possible keep your tree outside until you are ready to decorate it or in a cooler ante room which will allow the tree to adapt to a warmer temperature.
+If possible keep your tree outside until you are ready to decorate it or in a cooler room which will allow the tree to adapt to a warmer temperature.

 1. Cut the tree trunk (optional):